Mo-Co Alliance

 Oh, Hello Sugarloaf!

-(Novice riders are encouraged to try one of the shorter routes, or enjoy one of the ~10 mile options)
+(Novice riders are encouraged to try one of the shorter routes)

 The registration table will open at 7:45 am.
 It is a show-and-go start to allow riders to take their time and enjoy the ride an stops at their own pace to get to the picnic between 11-3.
-Please do not leave the start before 8am to give the stops time to get ready to receive you!
-Please note: the 10 mile does not start till 9!
+Please do not leave the start before 8am to give the stops time to get ready to receive you (this is particularly important on the 34 mile self guided ride - consider closer to 9)!
+Please note: the shorter rides do not start till the times indicated - it is a good idea to arrive about 30 minutes before your ride to check in, use the bathroom, etc.

 **Routes subject to minor updates due to changes in road conditions.
-We recommend waiting until shortly before the event to download GPS files and cue sheets** Cue sheets will also be available at registration.
+We recommend waiting until shortly before the event to download GPS files and cue sheets** Some Cue sheets for each route will also be available at registration.

 ABOUT US